Phillip Danault: Amateur

-In Victoriaville, Danault played minor and bantam hockey with Hockey Bois-Francs and was named captain for his teams in Novice A, Atom BB, Peewee AA and Bantam AA.
-He also competed in the 2005 and 2006 Quebec International Pee-Wee Hockey Tournaments with the Victoriaville Tigres minor ice hockey team.
-During the 2008–09 season, Danault recorded 27 points with the Trois-Rivières Estacades to help the team qualify for the Jimmy-Ferrari Cup.
-In the tournament, Danault tallied 15 points through 19 games but the Estacades fell to the Rousseau-Royal de Laval-Montréal in the Finals.
-At the conclusion of the season, Danault was selected ninth overall by his hometown Victoriaville Tigres in the QMJHL draft.
+Danault played minor hockey with Hockey Bois-Francs and was named captain for his team across various age groups.

+Joining the Trois-Rivières Estacades of the Ligue de hockey Midget AAA du Québec (QMAAA) for the 2008–09 season, Danault provided offensive prowess to help his team reach the final of that year's Jimmy-Ferrari Cup.
+Thereafter, he was selected ninth overall by his hometown Victoriaville Tigres in the annual Quebec Major Junior Hockey League (QMJHL) draft.

-Danault set new career highs during the 2010–11 season and was recognized with accolades from the QMJHL.
-He was selected to represent Team Cherry at the 2011 CHL/NHL Top Prospects Game and was named Player of the Game in the 2010 SUBWAY Super Series against Russia.
-In January, Danault was ranked 23rd among North American skaters for the upcoming National Hockey League (NHL) entry draft on the NHL Central Scouting Bureau's midterm ranking list.
-He was also appointed captain of the Tigres following the departure of Philip-Michael Devos.
-Danault received the Guy Carbonneau Trophy as the QMJHL's best defensive forward after he recorded 23 goals and 44 assists through 64 games.
-Danault's final draft ranking was 27th among North American skaters and he was selected in the first round, 26th overall, by the Chicago Blackhawks.
+Establishing new career-highs for production during the 2010–11 QMJHL season, Danault was recognized for his efforts with a number of league accolades.
+He was named Player of the Game during the 2010 Subway Super Series against the Russian juniors and was selected to represent Team Cherry at the 2011 CHL/NHL Top Prospects Game In January 2011, Danault ranked 23rd amongst North American skaters for the upcoming NHL entry draft as determined by the league's Central Scouting Bureau.
+He was also appointed captain of the Tigres following the departure of predecessor Philip-Michael Devos.
+Capturing the Guy Carbonneau Trophy as the QMJHL's best defensive forward, he was selected in the first round of the 2011 NHL entry draft (26th overall) by the Chicago Blackhawks.

-Following the draft, Danault participated in the Blackhawks training camp before rejoining the Tigres for the 2011–12 season.
-He started the season strong by recording 18 points in his first 19 games and was selected to represent Team QMJHL in the 2011 Subway Super Series.
-Danault finished the season setting new career-highs with 53 assists and 71 points through 62 regular season games.
-Upon the Tigres' elimination from the 2012 playoffs, Danault was reassigned to the Blackhawks' American Hockey League (AHL) affiliate, the Rockford IceHogs, for the remainder of their season.
-He tallied two assists and ten penalty minutes over his seven-game stint with the IceHogs.
+After participating in the Blackhawks' training camp in September 2011, Danault rejoined the QMJHL ranks for the 2011–12 season.
+Recording 18 points through his first 19 games, he was selected to represent Team QMJHL in the 2011 Subway Super Series.
+Danault ultimately finished the season setting new career-highs with 53 assists and 71 points through 62 contests.
+Upon elimination from the President's Cup playoffs, Danault joined the Blackhawks' American Hockey League (AHL) affiliate, the Rockford IceHogs in March 2012.
+Collectively, he tallied two assists and ten penalty minutes over his seven-game stint with the IceHogs.

-On January 8, 2013, Danault was traded to the Moncton Wildcats in exchange for Gabriel Gagné, two first round draft picks in 2014 and 2015, a second round pick in 2015, and a first round Euro pick in 2014.
-Upon joining the team, Danault was immediately placed on their top line with Dmitrij Jaškin and Ivan Barbashev.
+Midway through the ensuing 2012–13 season, Danault was traded to the Moncton Wildcats in exchange for forward Gabriel Gagné and various draft picks.
+Upon joining the team, he was immediately placed on their top line with Dmitrij Jaškin and Ivan Barbashev.
 In their first eight games together, the trio combined for 22 goals.
-After the Wildcats were eliminated from the 2013 playoffs, Danault was reassigned to the Rockford IceHogs for the remainder of their season.
+After the Wildcats were eliminated from the 2013 postseason, Danault was again reassigned to Rockford for the remainder of the AHL season.